Skip to main content

 When you finance a car in Germany, the bank takes formal ownership of the vehicle as collateral.
 This arrangement is called Sicherungsuebereignung.
 In practice, the bank holds your Fahrzeugbrief (the vehicle registration document, Part II), while you keep Part I and drive the car as usual.

-Once you have fully repaid the loan, the bank must send the Fahrzeugbrief back to you.
+Once you have fully repaid the loan, the security purpose lapses and the bank must return the Fahrzeugbrief.
+There is no fixed legal deadline measured in weeks, but the release has to happen without undue delay after your payment clears.
 After receiving it, check that the security assignment has been formally released.
 Without this document, you cannot sell the vehicle, transfer registration, or deregister it.
-If the bank takes longer than two weeks, follow up.
+If you hear nothing after a few weeks, follow up in writing.

 Special Case: The Widerrufsjoker (Withdrawal Loophole)